 Formation of the plc group

 The Metallgesellschaft AG (“MGAG”) group has been involved in metals merchanting since its origins in the early 19th Century.
-The core businesses within MG plc ere established by MGAG as follows.
+The core businesses within MG plc were established by MGAG as follows.

 MGL was established as an LME broker in 1974 with a small minority interest held by Nisho Iwai.
 Since incorporation MGL has never made a loss.